arangodb/spring-boot-starter/demo/README.md

 The 'alive' flag of the persisted Ned Stark is now 'false'
 ```

-## Save and read multiple entities
+### Save and read multiple entities

-What we can do with a single entity, we can also do with multiple entities.
-It's not just a single method call for
+What you can do with a single entity, you can also do with multiple entities.
-convenience purpose, it also requires only one database request.
+It's not just a single method call for convenience purpose, it also requires
+only one database request.

-Let's save a bunch of characters.
-Only main casts of Game of Thrones – but that's already a lot.
-After that we fetch all
+The following code is for saving a bunch of characters but only the main cast of
+Game of Thrones – that's already a lot.
+After that, you can fetch all of them
-of them from our collection and count them.
+from your collection and count them.

-Extend the `run()` method with these lines of code.
+Extend the `run()` method with these lines of code:

 ```java
 Collection<Character> createCharacters = createCharacters();